janinakoenig/100-days-python/day02_palindrome_checker/README.md

 You will be asked to enter one word.

-The program tells you whether it is a palindrome or not
+The program tells you whether it is a palindrome or not.

 ---